spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-dashboard.md

 * **LoadBalancer service type**

-Use the Load Balancer service IP & Port to connect to the Dashboard
+Use the Load Balancer service IP & Port to connect to the Dashboard.

 # Ingress

-Follow below steps to configure Ingress on Kubernetes Dashboard
+The following steps guide you to configure ingress in the Kubernetes Dashboard pack.

-1. Change serviceType from "LoadBalancer" to "ClusterIP" (line #17)
+1. Ensure the ``serviceType`` parameter is set to "ClusterIP".
-2. Ingress (line #23)
+2. To enable ingress, set the `enabled` parameter to "true".
-   * Enable Ingress: Change enabled from "false" to "true"
+3. Set ingress rules, such as annotations, path, hosts, and any other rules.

-   * Set Ingress rules like annotations, path, hosts, etc.
+This allows you to access the Kubernetes Dashboard in hostname or ip format using the ip address that the Ingress Controller exposes.

-With these configuration changes, you can access Kubernetes Dashboard service on the Ingress Controller LoadBalancer hostname / IP
+Typically you would point a DNS CNAME record to the ingress controller ip.
+Talk to your system administrator to learn more about which hostname to use.

 ## Troubleshooting

-* If the Dashboard is not accessible, check the dashboard pod for errors and ensure the Dashboard service is in the 'Running' state.
+* If the Dashboard is not accessible, check the dashboard pod for errors and ensure the Dashboard service is in the "Running" state.
-* When the namespace is customized while deploying Dashboard replace the namespace values in the above commands.
+* When the namespace is customized while deploying Dashboard replace the namespace values in the commands shown above.

 ## References